shelleyolivia/learn-tutorials/network-documentation/avalanche/tutorials/avax_c_chain_to_eth_address_transfer_tutorial.md

     console.error(err)
 })
 ```
-At this point, the transfer should have completed. `console.log(`Transaction successful with hash: ${createReceipt.transactionHash}`)` outputs the transaction has in your terminal.
+At this point, the transfer should have completed. `Transaction successful with hash: ${createReceipt.transactionHash}` outputs the transaction has in your terminal.
 This is your transaction record.
 An example output is shown below.

 ![example](https://i.imgur.com/6uoCE6w.png)